-It is important to note that the treaty encourages a State Party to reassess its authorization if it becomes aware of relevant new information (Article 7(7)).
+The treaty encourages a State Party to reassess an authorization if it becomes aware of relevant new information (Article 7(7)).

-As Article 7 relates only to exports, the activities of import, transit, transshipment and brokering are not subject to such an assessment or to any of the criteria set out in this provision.
+As Article 7 relates only to exports, the activities of import, transit, trans-shipment and brokering are not subject to such an assessment or to any of the criteria set out in this provision.